Recommended winter trails

 • The track set portion of the trail is for classic skiing only.
 No dogs are allowed on track set portions.
 The flat groomed lane is for other users.

 • Read the trail descriptions as dogs are not permitted on certain trails.
 Keep dogs on leash and under physical control at all times.
-Always pick up after your dog.
+Always pick up after your dog and dispose of your dog's waste in a garbage bin.

 • When climbing, please yield the right of way to descending skiers or other users.